How to Wash and Care for Cashmere and Wool Sweaters

+To help you understand why it's possible to wash wool and cashmere at home, you must first understanding the fabric.
+"All animals in the wool family, whether sheep, alpaca, mohair, lamb, merino, or camel use the same cleaning process," says Whiting.
 Her advice: It's always safer to hand wash.
 Fill a sink, tub, or basin with tepid water and add a squirt of a cleanser that's specially formulated for wool, like The Laundress Wool and Cashmere Shampoo.
 Don't have any on hand?
 "The alternative is a good hair shampoo, because wool and cashmere is hair," she says.
 Next, submerge your sweater in the bath.
 Gently swirl it around for about 30 seconds, and let it soak for up to 30 minutes.
 Drain the dirty water and rinse with cool, clean water.
-Now for the most crucial step.
-“Avoid that gut reaction to wring it," stresses the expert.
+Next comes the most crucial step: "Avoid that gut reaction to wring it," stresses the expert.
 "Wringing manipulates the fibers, and when the yarns are wet, they're weaker.
 You might end up disfiguring your sweater."
 Instead, gently remove the water by pressing your sweater into a ball (think: pizza dough).
 You can even press the ball into the side of the sink or your work surface.

-Back away from the dryer, which is notorious for shrinking knits.
+Whether you wash your sweaters by hand or in the machine, our expert stresses that they should stay far away from the dryer, which is notorious for shrinking knits.
 Once you've gotten the excess water out, lay the sweater flat on a clean towel or drying rack and re-create its natural shape.
 Let it air dry.
 To speed up the drying, roll the sweater up in the towel like a sleeping bag.
 Then, unroll it and replace the wet towel with a fresh dry one or place the sweater on a drying rack and reshape it again.
 A major no-no: Hanging your sweater up to dry.
 "You're going to end up with a sleeve sagging in a place it shouldn't be," says Whiting.

-How to treat stains
+How to Treat Stains

 Is that ketchup on your sweater?
 Don't freak out and dab like crazy-that will just make it worse.
 Whiting recommends working a stain remover into the area before the next wash.
 But go easy with the application.
 "If you're scrubbing it with your fingers or a scrub brush, you're going to have a visual result," she says.
 "You're either going to disrupt the weave or cause it to be super fuzzy."
 Gently massaging it in will do the trick.

-How to get rid of wrinkles
+How to Get Rid of Wrinkles

-“You always, always, always want to launder at the end of the season,” stresses Whiting.
-The main reason: Moths.
-“You think, ‘Oh, it’s clean, I only wore it that one time’— but it’s what bugs consider food, which is your body oil, body products, and perfume.
-So you’re basically leaving your clothes ripe with a food source in your storage if you don’t launder it first.”
-To fend off unwanted critters, Whiting advises giving your sweaters a full spa treatment before packing them away: Washing, de-pilling, steaming, folding beautifully, and off to storage.”
+Although they're space hogs, always fold-never hang!-your sweaters.
+"If you hang a sweater, you'll end up with distortion from the hangers, you'll have horns on your shoulder, or your arm gets stuck in the hanger and stretches it," says Whiting.
+For long-term storage, avoid plastic bins, where moisture and bugs can happily thrive.
+"We recommend cotton storage bags because bugs can't eat through cotton, and it's breathable, so you're not going to have that retained moisture."
+And before you store your knits away for the season, make sure to give them a wash.
+"You always, always, always want to launder at the end of the season," stresses Whiting.
+The main reason: moths.
+"You think, 'Oh, it's clean, I only wore it that one time'- but it's what bugs consider food, which is your body oil, body products, and perfume.
+So, you're basically leaving your clothes ripe with a food source in your storage if you don't launder it first."

-How to de-pill
+How to De-Pill

-Pilling, the little balls that form under the arms of your favorite sweaters or where your handbag lays on your shoulder, is caused by friction, which is why it appears on your favorite cardigan and not on the hideous pokey pullover sulking in the back of your closet.
+Pilling-those little balls that form under the arms of your favorite sweaters or where your handbag lays on your shoulder-is caused by friction, which is why it appears on your favorite cardigan and not on the hideous pokey pullover sulking in the back of your closet.
 To stop pills from taking over, de-fuzz as you go, says Whiting, but make a special effort before storing your sweaters.
 Whiting swears by two products: A sweater stone for a heavier gauge yarn, and the sweater comb for a thinner weave.
 "They are two tools that just remove the pill, versus a shaver that won't discriminate between the pill and the textile," she says.
 Another tip: Always work the tool in one direction.

-Once you spot tiny holes multiple sweaters, it's time for a closet cleanse.
+Once you spot tiny holes in multiple sweaters, it's time for a closet cleanse.
 "Empty everything out, vacuum, spray, clean, and then launder in phases," says Whiting.
 "Steaming is also really great for removing bug larva."
-If the problem is severe, quarantine your sweaters in plastic bags until you can wash them thoroughly.
+If the problem is severe, quarantine your sweaters in plastic bags until you can wash them thoroughly